-Services embraces, appreciates, and celebrates the diversity of our students and fosters an inclusive community within the residences.
-Every person has equal worth and deserves to be treated with dignity and respect.
-Discrimination and harassment have no place in residence.
+We all share collective responsibility to create and uphold an inclusive and respectful environment.
+Every person deserves to be treated with dignity and respect.
+Discrimination, racism, and harassment have no place in residence.

-All of us have a responsibility to contribute to creating and upholding an inclusive, respectful, and strong residence environment.
 As a resident, you will have choices about how you will experience your time with us, and each resident bears the duty to understand how their choices impact the community.
-The Housing Services team is here to assist and support you in making choices to ensure you can be successful and overcome challenges you may face.
+The Trent Student Housing team is here to assist and support you in making choices to ensure you can be successful and overcome challenges you may face.

-If you have a question or concern, please don't hesitate to reach out to any member of the Housing Services team.
+If you have a question or concern, please don't hesitate to reach out to any member of the Trent Student Housing team.
 We are always happy to help.